Mighty With Red Covering and Telephoto Lens

-For a camera that stands only 35mm tall to call itself Mighty, it must
+For a camera that stands only 35mm tall to call itself Mighty, it must have a big opinion of itself.
+But then, as far as "Hit" style cameras go, this one lives up to its name.

 The Mighty is a bit heavier with a somewhat more solid feel than similar subminiatures.
 One mighty feature of this diminutive camera is it sports two viewfinders.
 One is a standard eye-level finder; the other is a right angle waist-level style, but in practical use, it is really a nose-level finder.

 The shutter has time and instantaneous settings.
-The aperture is adjustable with settings for f 4.5, 6.3 and 8.
+The aperture is adjustable with settings for f/4.5, 6.3 and 8.
 The Mighty uses Hit type paper-backed roll film, producing a 14 x 14 mm image.

 The Mighty has the words Made in Occupied Japan stamped into its bottom cover and dates to 1948.

 A mighty camera should accept some mighty accessories, and here the Mighty excels.
-Accessories include a lens hood, f 4.5 2x telephoto lens and compartment carrying case.
+Accessories include a lens hood, 2x f/4.5 telephoto lens and compartment carrying case.

 The two Mightys in my collection are nearly identical.
 One example has a red covering and the other has black leatherette.
 The red camera is probably an improved model as the latch for the hinged back seems like a better, more rugged design than that of the black camera.